FairouzMagdy/BankistApp/README.md

 # Minimalist Banking Application
-The bank app is a simple online one-page application that offers the essential features needed for managing one's finances.
-The user can log in, view their balance and deposits/withdrawals, transfer money to someone else, or request a loan.
+Bankist Application is a one-page online platform designed to empower users in managing their finances effectively.
+With Bankist, users can effortlessly log in, access their account balance, review their transaction history, transfer funds to other users, apply for loans, and even close their accounts hassle-free.

 ![site](https://github.com/FairouzMagdy/BankistApp/assets/91697747/2e422fc8-76c9-47c5-8cc8-9ccfa45c3340)